tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 Speaking of ~~crack~~ ~~bar~~

 **What would success look like?** I've never seen a team where you can so clearly infer how well they're going to do on any given day just by looking at their faces.
 I'm serious, watch the VoDs on their elimination days.
-You'd think they were being forced to walk out on stage at gunpoint.
+You'd think they were being forced to walk out on stage to play Dota at gunpoint.

 For what it's worth, it *is* a Seattle TI.
-So there's probably a lot of EG jerseys being dug out of closets, dusted off, and wives asking, "Why do you still have this?
+So there's probably a lot of EG jerseys being dug out of closets and dusted off with wives asking, "Why do you still have this?
 And who is Universe?"
 Will these vintage EG fans be rooting for this team?
 Probably not, but don't tell the players that.
 Big smiles, EG boys.
 Big Chris Smiles.

 **What to spam in Twitch chat when EG are winning?** I think at one point SA was trying to move on from it, but it's just too good of a battle cry to abandon: `GAAAAAAAAAAAAAAAAA`